deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

   - history overview of these data
 - list of latest check-results
   - check-id
+  - check description
+  - remediation
   - resource-id
   - category
   - check-results over last week
-- list of check descriptions
-  - check-id
-  - check description
-  - remediation
 - links to
   - all other subscriptions overview
   - the same subscription state, but a day/week/month ago